jknightlab/ATACseq_pipeline/Core_manuscript/Fseq_Macs2_Hotspot/peakcaller_comparison_workflow.md

 - Macs2 chosen parameters: called 12,053 peaks and 3,705,520 bases.
 - Macs2 default parameters: called 17,456 peaks and 8,674,924 bases.

+From this table we can appreciate that default parameters call more peaks than chosen parameters for both FSeq and Macs2.
+However, % overlap with DNaseI peaks is always, at each cutoff higher for chosen parameter values.
+When comparing chosen parameters of FSeq to chosen parameters of Macs2, we can appreciate that Macs2 always produces higher overlaps with DNaseI peaks both in number and in % of both peaks and bases.

 |  |overlap peaks | overlap bases | % overlap peaks | % overlap bases |
 | ------------------------ | ------ | --------- | ----- | ----- |